sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/updating-liferay-portal-ce.md

 1. Install the new Portal CE GA release to a new location or source control branch.

-1. Migrate your apps, plugins and modules, and any files that you've created or customized (e.g., `portal-ext.properties`, `web.xml`, and OSGi `.config` files) to the new location/branch.
+1. Migrate your `[Liferay Home]/data` folder, apps, plugins and modules, and any files that you've created or customized (e.g., `portal-ext.properties`, `web.xml`, and OSGi `.config` files) to the new location/branch.

 1. Clean up DXP cache.